handsontable/handsontable/docs/content/guides/getting-started/setting-options.md

       columns: [
         {},
         {},
-        // column options, apply to each cell of the third (by physical index) column {
+        // column options, apply to each cell of the third column {
           readOnly: true,
         },